 There is no college tuition because, as in most European countries, vocational and higher education is free.
 When you live at the school there is a monthly fee of about $ 570 for lodging, food, books and field trips.
 To keep the room and board cost so low, students are asked to help with kitchen and dorm chores.
 Spouses and kids can also live in the college dorms.
 The internships are well paid and you end up making almost $ 50,000 during your education.

+The learning modules at the college cover a diversity of topics and I didn’t think that there were major gaps in the curriculum.
+The basic module covers botany, basic livestock husbandry, soils, workshop and machine skills as well as courses in economics, communication, computers, job seeking, and first aid.
+The main course modules include specific training in crop production, animal science, technology and finance.
 I was not able to visit the college farm (because of my late arrival) or the fields (covered with a foot of snow).
 However, the photos of the farm look promising and seem to provide a great learning lab for the students.
 Most of the 125 ac farm lands are used for feed and pasture.
 There are also two and a half acres of organic vegetables, providing healthy, local food for the campus kitchen.
 The animals on the farm include dairy cows, some Icelandic horses as well as a few steer and sheep.

 The Kalø program is unique but also has a number of elements that they have in common with programs I have visited in the past.
 With the program in Kleeve, Germany it shares the European traditions of a standardized curriculum and tuition free education.
 With some of the American programs it shares the community aspects of being on a farm and in school with a cohort of students for an extended period, participating together in both the social life and class room learning.
 It is unfortunate that the college has not been able to attract a diverse international group of students.
 This might be because they have not created a curriculum that is entirely devoted to organic farming.
 It is clear that the instructors are committed to organic ideas.
 However, potential applicants only have the college’s name (i.e. Organics Agricultural College) and a single course on the course list (i.e. “Sustainability in Farming”) to see the commitment to ecological farming principles.
 Larger issues (e.g. on-farm energy production, sustainability of food systems, etc.) seem not to be covered in the curriculum, at least not yet.